TelegraphPrep/08-2016-infinite-loops/README.md

 As you can see, that's a lot of extra functionality to add in!
 Our current `loop` function loses its advantage over the `for loop` because it hasn't been given access to the `index` corresponding with each `value` inside of our array.
 With a little bit of magic we change that.

-Inside of our `loop`, lets pass an additional argument to our `callback` function: an index.
+Inside of our `loop`, let's pass an additional argument to our `callback` function: an index.

 ```javascript